 Our hand surgeon will also usually perform a nail trephination procedure to drain blood from under the nail.
 This method can help relieve pain and pressure in the injured part.
 This procedure is done by making a small hole in the nail with a laser or needle.
 After that, the perforated area will be wrapped in a bandage because the blood will continue to flow for the next three days.

 Severe and untreated injuries can be infected.
 Various signs of infection that might be indicated such as: Liquid or pus flowing from under the nail.
 Pain that continues to increase.
 The appearance of red lines on the skin.
 Fever.
 Hot feeling and throbbing on the toes.
 Redness is quite severe around the affected area.
 If one or more of these symptoms appears to you, immediately consult a doctor to get the best treatment.

+Having blood under nail?
+Get it check with our orthopedic specialist for children and adults today.
 Don’t let the blood under nail untreated as it may cause infection.
 Call us at 64762106 or SMS 84998384 for proper blood under nail treatment with our hand surgeon.